MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/location-class.md

 ---
 title: "Location Class | Microsoft Docs"
-description: "This article describes properties, static methods, and methods of the Location Class, which stores the coordinate information needed to mark locations on a map." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: This article describes the constructor, properties, and methods of the Location Class, which stores the coordinate information needed to mark locations on a map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""